qualiu/msr/tools/readme.txt

     If replacing files, -R (--replace-file), will just copy the lines that out of -L/-b and -N/-Q/-q.
     -R does NOT change files if no lines replaced; Preview replacing result without -R.
     -K(--backup) to backup files if changed, append modify-time (--yyyy-MM-dd__HH_mm_ss) to backup file name.
 If exists, will append '-N' and N start from 1.
-(2) Replace text/files By Regex expression or normal/plain text:
+(2) Replace text/files By Regex expression or normal/plain text: (To not output immediate replaced info, use anyone of : -A , -I , -H 0 , -T 0 )
     If used both -t (--text-match) and -x (--has-text), will use the closer one to -o (--replace-to); But if -t and -x distances to -o are same, replace by the prior one ( in command line position ).
 (3) Sort output or file list by time or size: (sort result by time/key see usage and bottom examples)